 In addition, Macbeth also paid the price for his unethical and ultimately unsustainable approach to politics that saw him use assassination as his principal means for attaining and maintaining high office.
 However, despite his initial success, this methodology eventually curtailed his tenure as it was shown to inspire the righteous anger of good men who banded together to bring down the king whom they regarded as a tyrant.
 In addition, since Macbeth governed by using fear, he had few, if any, people willing to stand by him when he was threatened by rebels and needed support.
 In this sense, the play provides a lesson in effective kingship and politics.

 Subject: Macbeth meaning, Macbeth themes, Macbeth analysis, Macbeth notes

-Student and teacher resources by Dr Mark Lopez, Private Tutor
+Student resources by Dr Mark Lopez, Private Tutor

 © Mark Lopez 2019 All RIGHTS RESERVED